Halted prosecution of Soldier F over Bloody Sunday murders to resume

 The discontinued prosecution of a military veteran known as Soldier F for two murders on Bloody Sunday in Derry in 1972 is to resume.

-Northern Ireland’s Public Prosecution Service (PPS) announced that court proceeding are to recommence against the former paratrooper on two counts of murder and five counts of attempted murder.
+Northern Ireland’s Public Prosecution Service (PPS) announced that court proceedings are to recommence against the former paratrooper on two counts of murder and five counts of attempted murder.

 Last year, the PPS announced a halt to the prosecution citing concerns that the case could collapse if it proceeded to trial.